Health Care Provider: Risk Models For Breast Cancer, A Primer

 Polygenic risk score for improvement in model performance:

 Single nucleotide polymorphisms (SNPs, informally, “snips”) are variations that occur normally throughout the DNA.
 Individually, their impact on breast cancer risk is small; however, when combined to create a “polygenic risk score” (PRS) or “SNP score”, some of these variations increase the risk of breast cancer.
-A recent study evaluating a panel of 94 SNPs found nearly a 50% increase in breast cancer risk per unit standard deviation in SNP score (OR 1.45; 95% CI 1.39 to 1.52) after adjusting for family history and other clinical factors .
-Researchers have shown that the PRS can be used together with other risk models to improve accuracy of risk assessment.
+Including PRS with classical risk factors used in current risk models may improve accuracy of risk assessment [1-4].
 Measurement of PRS is not yet widely available.

 Indications for genetic testing include :